 Step #1: Choose Quality WordPress Web Hosting

-With experience in a wide variety of web hosting solutions like Bluehost, HostGator, GoDaddy, I have found SiteGround to be a top-notch provider for WordPress websites who keeps up to date with the latest technology related to speed.
+With experience in a wide variety of web hosting solutions like Bluehost, HostGator, GoDaddy, I have found Kinsta and WordPress Engine to be top-notch providers for WordPress websites that keep up to date with the latest technology related to speed.
 They offer fast hardware, a large variety of features and tools, and top speed PHP execution.
 PHP 7.1 is their default version providing great response time and optimal performance.

 PHP versioning ad speed variations by requests/sec

 Their latest technology adopts QUIC speed servers that allow websites to load fast even on a slow connection and is paving the way for the next internet protocol, HTTP/3.